ontoportal/documentation/docs/_steps/initial_installation.md

 #### Vmware Appliance information

 Check 'IP Addresses' on the summary page of the virtual environment.
-Please note that Virtual Appliance does not come with vmware tools installed, so IP Address would not be displayed until those tools are installed.
+Please note that Virtual Appliance comes with vmware guest tools installed, so IP Address should be displayed in the vm summary menu.

 #### External IP address